 In this context, the term “legacy” itself stops being a dirty word.
 Instead it comes to mean “tried and trusted” – something that has been around for a long time because it is good at doing its job and is something which can evolve and grow to meet changing conditions and challenges.
 Creating such a RESTful API is not only a part of that evolution, but it positively facilitates further such evolution.
 It allows that reliable business functionality which your users have come to depend on to move forward in ways that you probably cannot even foresee today.

 Perhaps most importantly, if you do not provide such a capability, eventually a competitor will.
-You need to be creating this kind interface today, even if you do not see any pressing requirement for it yet: by the time such a requirement becomes obvious, it may well be too late to start playing catch-up.
+You need to be creating RESTful APIs today, even if you do not see any pressing requirement for it yet: by the time such a requirement becomes obvious, it may well be too late to start playing catch-up.